GLOBAL MARKETS-China rate cut, European stimulus hints lift markets

 * Shares soar on China rate cut, Draghi stimulus hopes

-* Euro tumbles on Draghi; Brent above $80 a barrel (Adds Wall Street closings, weekly performance details and late prices)
+* Euro tumbles on Draghi; Brent above $80 a barrel (Adds late Wall Street trading, quotes)

 By Michael Connor

-NEW YORK, Nov 21 World stock markets and oil prices rallied on Friday, fuelled by hopes for global growth after China rolled out a surprise interest rate cut and the European Central Bank indicated it would step up asset purchases to boost the euro zone economy.
+NEW YORK, Nov 21 World stock markets and oil prices rallied Friday, fueled by hopes for global growth following a surprise interest rate cut by China and as the European Central Bank indicated it would step up asset purchases to boost the euro zone economy.

 The jump in oil prices took beaten-down Brent back above $80 a barrel.
 U.S. interest rates eased as the dollar gained, and the euro declined.